 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

 I heard about this intriguing pie from my friend Sandra.
-She loves it so much that she makes a trip every year to Gunnison Orchards in Crown Point, New York to pick up a Fruits of the Forest Pie.
+She loves it so much that she makes a trip every year to Gunnison Orchards in Crown Point, New York to pick up a Fruit of the Forest Pie.

 This apple orchard makes dozens of pies daily.
-The orchard folks are so friendly, and they're more than happy to set a Fruits of the Forest Pie aside for you if you're planning to stop by.
+The orchard folks are so friendly, and they're more than happy to set a Fruit of the Forest Pie aside for you if you're planning to stop by.
 And that's probably a good idea because it's one of their most popular varieties.

 Perhaps Red was carrying this very pie in her basket when the wolf spied her!